westurner/hubflow/GitFlowForGitHub.md

 Push your feature branch back to GitHub whenever you need to share your changes with colleagues:

 {% highlight bash %}
-git hf feature push
+git hf push
 {% endhighlight %}

 Pull your colleague's changes back to your local clone:

 {% highlight bash %}
-git hf feature pull
+git hf pull
 {% endhighlight %}

 ## 7. Merge Your Feature Into Develop Branch ##

 {% highlight bash %}
-git hf feature push
+git hf push
 {% endhighlight %}

 Then, use the GitHub website to create a pull request to ##reponame##/develop branch from ##reponame##/feature/##feature-name##.